 - Inadequate Maintenance: Landlords have a responsibility to perform regular maintenance on the property.
 When they fail to do so—whether it is not replacing a broken stair or failing to secure windows—it could lead to a serious accident.

 - Elevator Accidents: New York State strictly regulates elevators in apartment buildings and office buildings.
 Landlords/management companies must ensure that elevators are inspected on a regular basis.
 Any issues should be addressed without delay.
 If your loved one was killed in an elevator accident, call a lawyer right away.

 - Negligent Security: An apartment complex may also bear liability for a criminal attack.
 Landlords have a duty to ensure adequate security measures are in place to protect tenants.
 Depending on the size and nature of the complex, adequate security measures may include providing working locks, reinforcing windows, ensuring working lighting outside of the units, screening all guests at entrances, and even hiring trained security personnel.

 - Unsafe Conditions: Finally, an apartment complex may be held liable for conditions that are generally unsafe.
 If you believe your loved one was killed because of dangerous conditions at an apartment building, call a Buffalo, NY wrongful death lawyer immediately.

 At Richmond Vona, LLC, our New York wrongful death lawyers always put the interests of our clients first.
 If your loved one was killed at an apartment complex, we can help.
-To set up a free, completely confidential consultation, please contact us now by calling 716-500-5678.
+To set up a free, completely confidential consultation, please contact us now.
 We represent families throughout Western New York, including in Cheektowaga, Williamsville, Orchard Park, East Aurora, Lockport, and Hamburg.